lisavetta/swift/README.md

   </details>

-* [Google] fallthrough in switch Statements.
+* [Google] Do not use fallthrough in switch Statements.
 When multiple cases of a switch would execute the same statements, the case patterns are combined into ranges or comma-delimited lists.
 Multiple case statements that do nothing but fallthrough to a case below are not allowed.

-* [Google]

 * <a id='semantic-optionals'></a>(<a href='#semantic-optionals'>link</a>) **Use optionals only when they have semantic meaning.**